diyappazar/dpa-github-readme/README.md

 # Hi, this is Diyap Can Pazar. 🙋🏻‍♂️

-LOADING...%#

 <br>
-I'm Can, a computer engineering student at Eastern Mediterranean University and a Microsoft Learn Student Ambassador. 👨🏻‍🔬
+Hey I'm Can, a computer engineering student at Eastern Mediterranean University and a Microsoft Learn Student Ambassador. 👨🏻‍🔬

 <br>